Shukla2341/Linux-Server-Administration-Monitoring-Automation-using-AWS-EC2/README.md

 ---

+# 🎤 Interview Talking Points

+This project can be used to discuss the following concepts during technical interviews:

+- Designed and configured a production-like Linux server environment.
+- Automated repetitive administrative tasks using Bash scripting and Cron.
+- Implemented secure Linux server hardening following industry best practices.
+- Configured CloudWatch metrics, logs, and alarms for infrastructure monitoring.
+- Built an event-driven alerting pipeline using CloudWatch → SNS → SQS → Lambda → DynamoDB.
+- Automated cloud alert processing using AWS Lambda.
+- Stored and managed alert history in DynamoDB for future analysis.
+- Created Grafana dashboards to visualize infrastructure health and performance.
+- Implemented automated backups and disaster recovery mechanisms.
+- Applied DevOps principles including automation, monitoring, observability, reliability, and incident response.

 # Author

-Interview Talking Points

-During interviews, you can explain that this project demonstrates experience in:

-Designing a production-ready Linux server environment.
-Monitoring infrastructure health using AWS CloudWatch.
-Building an event-driven alerting pipeline using CloudWatch → SNS → SQS → Lambda → DynamoDB.
-Automating server administration tasks with Bash scripts and Cron.
-Implementing Linux security best practices to secure production servers.
-Creating real-time Grafana dashboards for operational visibility.
-Building a scalable and reliable cloud monitoring solution using AWS managed services.
-Applying DevOps principles such as automation, monitoring, observability, infrastructure reliability, and incident response.

 **Ashutosh Shukla**